Implementing an Interactive Online Discussion in class.

 4. Facilitate Q&A on Recorded Lecture Videos

-Professors can also implement an interactive class discussion specifically based on pre-recorded lectures.
+Professors can also implement an interactive class discussion in their online courses specifically based on pre-recorded lectures.
 Simply record your lecture/lesson with video or audio using any online recording tool of your choice.
 This can be valuable for STEM-related courses where students can take a learning-by-asking approach for challenging settings.
 While student helps their peers' by addressing their questions, it also encourages students to approach concepts in new perspectives.

-While forums are most used to administer class-wide discussions, online peer review tools provide the perfect gateway to administer both the assignment and dicussion.
+While forums are most used to administer class-wide discussions, online peer review tools provide the perfect gateway to administer both the assignment and discussion.
 Kritik allows professors to break down their activity so students can make submissions, receive feedback and give feedback on the comments received.
 For a Stand Where I Stand debate this is perfect for students to generate a response, evaluate other arguments and during the feedback-on-feedback sessions to see whether their position has changed or not.
 Rubric-based assessment for peer review not only allows student-to-student interaction but it reduces the need for professors to engage directly in discussions and rather moderate the process.

 Get Started Today